roboshoes/grunt-shared-config/README.md

 #### src
 Type: `String` or `Array`

-Contains a single config file (JSON) or an array of files.
+Contains a single config file (JSON or YAML) or an array of files.
 The config file may contains nested values.
+Files ending with .yml or .yaml are parsed as YAML, all others as JSON.

 #### dest